Betweenart/VideoPlayerListUI/README.md

 Down Arrow - moves list down
 SpaceBar - moves list to direction of currently selected button Enter - plays the selected video (pauses if is already playing)

+**Usage**
+Upload all files from dist folder or unpack from distApp.zip file to any server e.g. Apache.
+No special requirements besides javascript ;)
+Enjoy!